sf-wdi-15/notes/week_04_auth_orm/day_4_jquery/dawn_intro_jquery/README.md

 But that seems kind of boring.
 I mean, what if we want to do something with less hard-coding using jQuery.

-[Here's a repeat of the last example](http://jsbin.com/wevoti/1/edit?html,js,output) that sets the text in all elements of class="myClass" to a random color:
+[Here's a repeat of the last example](http://jsbin.com/wevoti/1/edit?html,js,output) that sets the text in all elements of class="myClass" to a random color.
+Try to understand how it works before moving on:

 ```js
 var randColorValue = function() {